drshaheed/Predicting-Customer-Churn-with-Logistic-Regression/README.md

 The dataset used for this project is a publicly available telecom customer churn dataset from Kaggle.
 It contains information on 7043 customers and their usage of the company's services.
 The dataset can be found here: https://www.kaggle.com/blastchar/telco-customer-churn
 Project Steps

-    Load and explore the dataset
+   1. Load and explore the dataset
-    Prepare the data for modeling
+   2. Prepare the data for modeling
-    Train the logistic regression model
+   3. Train the logistic regression model
-    Evaluate the model on a test set
+   4. Evaluate the model on a test set
-    Interpret the results
+   5. Interpret the results

-Code
+# Code Overview
-Load and Explore the Dataset
+## Load and Explore the Dataset

-python

 import pandas as pd

-# Load the dataset
+## Load the dataset
 df = pd.read_csv('telco-customer-churn.csv')

-# Explore the dataset
+## Explore the dataset
 print(df.head())
 print(df.info())
 print(df.describe())

-Prepare the Data for Modeling
+## Prepare the Data for Modeling

-python

-# Drop the customerID column since it is not relevant for modeling
+## Drop the customerID column since it is not relevant for modeling
 df.drop('customerID', axis=1, inplace=True)

-# Convert the binary columns to 0/1
+## Convert the binary columns to 0/1
 df['gender'] = df['gender'].map({'Male': 1, 'Female': 0})
 df['Partner'] = df['Partner'].map({'Yes': 1, 'No': 0})
 df['Dependents'] = df['Dependents'].map({'Yes': 1, 'No': 0})